Working Families Party: 2007

 The WFP elected two party members to the city council of Hartford, Connecticut.

 2008

 The South Carolina Working Families Party convention endorsed five candidates for state and local office.
 One candidate, Eugene Platt, running for SC State House District 115, was also nominated by the South Carolina Green Party.
 The nomination of Michael Cone for the US Senate race, opposing incumbent Lindsey Graham, marked the first time the South Carolina party nominated anyone for statewide office.
-Cone was defeated by former Horry County Republican Committee member Bob Conley in the Democratic primary.

-The Connecticut WFP helped elect congressman Jim Himes, defeating long-term Republican congressman Chris Shays.

-The WFP endorsed Barack Obama for U.S. President on all their state lines.

 2009

-The WFP endorsed several candidates for local offices, Bill Thompson for New York City mayor, Bill de Blasio for Public Advocate, and Corey Ellis for Albany mayor.
-Ellis did very well in the Albany mayoral election, 2009, coming in second ahead of the Republican candidate.
-The WFP also backed eight new members of the city council, including Brad Lander and Jumaane Williams, who helped create the New York City Council Progressive Caucus.

-Two candidates for the Board of Education in Bridgeport, Connecticut were also WFP-supported and are now members of the board.
+Two candidates for the Board of Education in Bridgeport, Connecticut were also WFP-supported members of the board.